syazanarashid/Paleobiology/whitelake lab substitute2.md

 ## Article Summary

 This paper by Schoener is a review on the relationship between evolution and ecological communities.
 Reznick et al. show rapid evolution in various traits in nature, and especially within areas with the influence of human predatory activities.
 In principle, rapid rates of evolution can mean a possibility of evolutionary dynamics affecting ecology or a feedback loop interaction instead of only ecology affecting evolution.
+Ecological and evolutionary correspondence was not recognized and perhaps due to low influence of fitness gains to the equilibrium population size and the inconsistency of the rate of evolution in paleontological records to rapid evolution in more recent studies.

 ## Things I liked about the paper